 Figure 3.1 below illustrates the normal use of these primitive at the sending and receiving XML protocol applications.

-by the sending XML protocol application and directed at the
+sending XML protocol application and directed at the local sending

-local sending XML protocol processor to start a one-way
+XML protocol processor to start a one-way transfer operation.

 Upon receipt of this primitive by the sending XML protocol processor an XML protocol message is transferred from the sending XML protocol processor toward the receiving XML protocol processor (possibly via intermediary XML protocol processors).

 This primitive differs from the .forward primitive in that is used by the initial sender of an XML protocol message to send a new message.